 The general public does not consider alcohol as a drug, but it is one.
 Why do we say so?
 Because it is highly addictive.
 People tend to consume it despite being fully aware of the issues that alcohol causes.
 Some of the symptoms of alcoholism are:

 - Loss of Control: The person has no control over his drinking.

 - Craving: There are cravings for consuming alcohol which is beyond the control of the individual.

-- Alcohol Tolerance: Over the time the quantity of alcohol consumed increases as the body develops tolerance to it.
+- Alcohol Tolerance: Over time the quantity of alcohol consumed increases as the body develops tolerance to it.

 - Withdrawal: If a person makes an attempt in leaving alcohol then his body shows strong withdrawal symptoms.

 It doesn’t really matter whether you are having a beer or something hard, as long there is alcohol in the drink you can fall prey to its addiction.

 Why is Alcohol so Addictive?

 It’s all about the reward system of the human body and dopamine.
 When a person consumes alcohol there is a release of dopamine and the body’s reward system kicks into action.
 A person feels really confident and happy.
 Joy floats around but every ounce of this joy is just a mirage.
 It’s just the rush of dopamine doing its magic.
 Now over time body develops tolerance to alcohol and the body needs more and more of it, this is the tipping point and a person gets addicted to it.
 Now you know why alcohol is so addictive.
 People who start drinking early in their lives are more likely to become alcoholics than those who start at a later stage in life.